-If you’re a nurse or nursing graduate in Canada, you may have considered embarking on a new life and career in the U.S. As you would imagine, there are many things to consider before such a move.
+If you’re a nurse or nursing graduate in Canada, you may have considered embarking on a nursng career in the U.S. As you would imagine, there are many things to consider before such a move.

-Each year, the Conexus team runs a series of events in Canada, aimed at nurses who are ready to take the first steps to become a US RN.
-Here, we’ve collated some of the top questions we get asked at these events and provided the answers.
+Each year, the Conexus team participates in a series of healthcare job events in Canada We’ve collated some of the top questions we get asked at these events and provided the answers below.

-“Are There More Opportunities For Nurses In The US?”
+“Are There Different Opportunities For Nurses In The U.S.?”

 Yes.
 One of the most significant contributors for nurses leaving Canada is a lack of employment options and opportunities for advanced career development.
 By contrast, nursing demand in the U.S. is at an all-time high.
 According to the American Association of Colleges of Nursing, 203,700 new RNs are required each year up to 2026.
 It’s for this reason that US healthcare organizations are targeting foreign-educated nurses to help them tackle these shortages.

-So, whether you’re an experienced nurse looking to step up to management level, or a graduate hoping to gain valuable experience in lower acuity, there’s an abundance of career options available.
+So, whether you’re an experienced nurse looking to step up to management, or a graduate hoping to gain valuable experience, there’s an abundance of career options available.

 Additionally, there are many educational opportunities for nurses in the U.S., and because the demand is so high, nurses can progress their careers quickly in the U.S.

 “What Are The Main Differences In Healthcare That I Need To Know?”

 While there are some differences in workplace culture, the biggest can be found in the structure of the two healthcare systems.
-For instance, healthcare is more economically vital in the US as it’s the country’s second-largest employer and looks set to take over as the biggest within the next decade.
-By contrast, in Canada, the Federal Government, followed by the retail and energy sectors, are the top employers.
+For instance, in the U.S., healthcare is the country’s second-largest employer and looks set to take over as the biggest within the next decade.

 Unlike Canada’s Federal Government-funded healthcare system, U.S. residents fund their own healthcare insurance, along with their employer, as part of an individual’s employment benefits package.
 Insurance is a part of the individual’s employment where their employer will provide coverage as a key piece of the benefits package.